The 4 essential elements to include in your team retreat – and the exact 3-day team retreat agenda we held for Know Your Team.

 - Share why certain people left the company.
 Part of building trust isn’t just getting to know each other as people – but also getting to know the company better.
 I made it a point to share what other leaders might consider more “intimate” details of the company’s history.
 For instance, I shared exactly why each person in the past had left our company – along with not just our highlights as a company, but the lowlights too.

-- Walked through financial model together.
+- Walked through financial models together.
 As a way to be transparent about the company and instill greater trust in the organization, I also walked through our company’s financial model.
 This way, each team member could understand the inputs to the business (e.g., revenue, expenses, taxes), and what various financial scenarios for the company would look like, depending on how the company performed.

 What this looks like in practice